-- If you need any health exams, including eye or dental exams. - If you have routine or special health care needs. - Your chronic conditions. - If you need long-term care services and supports - Safety concerns. - Difficulties you may have with getting care. - If you need extra help from care coordination or intensive care coordination.
-See page 42. for care coordination and intensive care coordination.
+- If you need any health exams, including eye or dental exams. - If you have routine or special health care needs. - Your chronic conditions. - If you need long-term care services and supports. - Safety concerns. - Difficulties you may have with getting care. - If you need extra help from care coordination.
+See page 33 for care coordination.